piepdx/pie-cookbook/drafts/working-draft-tactical.md

 12(3(10($15*3))) = $16,200/class

 That's just meals.
 And just for the founders.
 Sometimes you'll have mentors stop by.
 And you'll have mentors in residence eating.
-So, for budgeting purposes, we'd recommend rounding that up to $20,000/class.
+And people will hire staff.
+So, for budgeting purposes, we'd recommend rounding that PIE number up to $20,000/class.

 But remember that the founders will be in your space day in, day out.
 And mentors will be around a lot.
 And investors.
 And other folks using the space.
 And events.
 So we'll need to budget for beverages, snacks, and other incidentals.
 (NOTE: If you're planning on hosting large events like opening parties and the like, we recommend budgeting for those separately.)